 - Solution: add in predictive scoring and modeling tools with Finance and Sales help.
 (The Prediction Vendors won’t like me putting this last!).

 - Marketing Ops/Tech Considerations: in theory, you may be able to add Predictive Scoring in during Stages 2 and 3.
 Be sure you are comfortable with the collection of data (behaviors, opportunities, and revenue) to support such a model and that Sales and Marketing are trained properly.
-I do not believe most firms are ready for this until Stage 5 or 6.
+Most firms are not ready for this until Stage 5 or 6.

-- ROI Potential: instead of making up lead scoring (and we are all doing this), and using Pipeline waterfall reports, now you can rely on a real data model, which will do a much better job of statistical analysis.
+- ROI Potential: instead of making up lead scoring (don’t worry, everyone is doing this), and using Pipeline waterfall reports, now you can rely on a real data model, which will do a much better job of statistical analysis.
 This becomes a real Revenue Table discussion that helps you allocate marketing spend for impacts 9-12 months out.
 If these are accurate, you keep your job!

 - Timeframe: vendors say this is doable within days.
 I would expect about 3 months to be comfortable with the tools.

 The way to use this Model is to focus on Stage 0, then 1.
 Your plan should then have sprints where Stages 2, 3, 4, and 5 have a focus at different times.
-For instance, I would not promise full attribution reports during Stage 1, but I could build in parts of the data collection during the implementation, even if I could not use them fully yet.
+For instance, do not promise full attribution reports during Stage 1, but you could build in parts of the data collection during the implementation, even if you could not use them fully yet.

 First time marketing automation implementers should focus on one Stage at a time and not expect the Visionary reports and predictions the vendors sell us.
 More experienced marketing ops managers and consultants can use the Model to build in components of later Stages earlier in the process, but this requires careful client expectations management.

-In the past, I have said that Marketing Automation is a catalyst for a marketing strategy change and a way to force Sales-Marketing Alignment to occur faster.
-Yes, this is still true, but unless this is managed well alongside the Marketing Tech plan, there is a high likelihood of adding in the wrong workflows and even the wrong martech vendors.
+Marketing automation is a catalyst for a marketing strategy change and a way to force Sales-Marketing Alignment to occur faster.
+Unless this is managed well alongside the Marketing Tech plan, there is a high likelihood of adding in the wrong workflows and even the wrong martech vendors.

 Marketing Technology Maturity Model™ and Martech Maturity Model™ are Trademarks of Marketing Rockstar Guides.